insight-platform/Savant/docs/adapters.md

 ### Always-On RTSP Sink Adapter

-Always-on RTSP sink adapter sends video stream from a specific source to an RTSP server.
+The Always-on RTSP sink adapter casts the video stream from a specific source to an RTSP server.

-Adapter parameters are set trough environment variables:
+The adapter parameters are set with environment variables:

-- `RTSP_URI` - URI of the RTSP server, this parameter is required.
+- `RTSP_URI` - URI of the RTSP server, this parameter is required;
-- `STUB_FILE_LOCATION` - Location of the stub image file.
-Image file must be in JPEG format, this parameter is required.
-The stub image file is shown when there is no input stream.
+- `STUB_FILE_LOCATION` - location of the stub image file; the image file must be in JPEG format, this parameter is required; the stub image file is shown when there is no input data;
-- `MAX_DELAY_MS` - Maximum delay for the last frame in milliseconds, default value is 1000.
+- `MAX_DELAY_MS` - maximum delay for the last frame in milliseconds, default value is `1000`; after the delay the stub image will be displayed;
-- `TRANSFER_MODE` - Transfer mode specification.
-One of: "scale-to-fit", "crop-to-fit", default value is "scale-to-fit".
+- `TRANSFER_MODE` - transfer mode specification; one of: `scale-to-fit`, `crop-to-fit`; the default value is "scale-to-fit";
-- `PROTOCOLS` - Allowed lower transport protocols, e.g. "tcp+udp-mcast+udp", default value is "tcp".
+- `PROTOCOLS` - allowed lower transport protocols, e.g. `tcp+udp-mcast+udp`; the default value is `tcp`;
-- `LATENCY_MS` - Amount of ms to buffer RTSP stream, default value is 100.
+- `LATENCY_MS` - amount of ms to buffer for the RTSP stream, default value is `100`;
-- `KEEP_ALIVE` - Send RTSP keep alive packets, disable for old incompatible server, default value is True.
+- `KEEP_ALIVE` - whether to send RTSP keep alive packets, disable for old incompatible server, default value is `True`;
-- `PROFILE` - H264 encoding profile.
-One of: "Baseline", "Main", "High", default value is "High".
+- `PROFILE` - H264 encoding profile; one of: `Baseline`, `Main`, `High`; the default value is `High`;
-- `BITRATE` - H264 encoding bitrate, default value is 4000000.
+- `BITRATE` - H264 encoding bitrate; the default value is `4000000`;
-- `FRAMERATE` - Frame rate of the output stream, default value is "30/1".
+- `FRAMERATE` - frame rate for the output stream; the default value is `30/1`;
-- `METADATA_OUTPUT` - Where to dump metadata (stdout or logger).
+- `METADATA_OUTPUT` - where to dump metadata (stdout or logger);
-- `SYNC` - Flag indicates the need to show frames on sink synchronously (i.e. at the source file rate).
-Inbound stream is not stable with this flag, try to avoid it.
-Default value is False.
+- `SYNC` - flag indicates whether to show frames on sink synchronously (i.e. at the source rate); the streaming may be not stable with this flag, try to avoid it; the default value is `False`;
-- `SOURCE_ID` - Optional filter to receive frames with a specific source ID only.
+- `SOURCE_ID` - optional filter to receive frames with a specific source ID only;
-- `SOURCE_ID_PREFIX` - Optional filter to receive frames with a source ID prefix only.
+- `SOURCE_ID_PREFIX` - optional filter to receive frames with a source ID prefix only;
-- `IN-ENDPOINT` - ZeroMQ socket endpoint for the adapter's input, i.e., the module output.
-Default value is 'ipc:///tmp/zmq-sockets/output-video.ipc'.
+- `IN-ENDPOINT` - ZeroMQ socket endpoint for the adapter's input, i.e., the framework output; the default value is `ipc:///tmp/zmq-sockets/output-video.ipc`;
-- `IN_TYPE` - ZeroMQ socket type for the adapter's input.
-Default value is 'SUB'.
+- `IN_TYPE` - ZeroMQ socket type for the adapter's input; the default value is `SUB`, can also be set to `ROUTER` or `REP`;
-- `IN_BIND` - Flag specifies whether the adapter's input should be bound or connected to the specified endpoint.
-If True, the input is bound; otherwise, it's connected.
-Default value is False.
+- `IN_BIND` - flag specifies whether the adapter's input should be bound or connected to the specified endpoint; If `True`, the input is bound; otherwise, it's connected; the default value is `False`.

-Example
+Example:

 ```bash
     docker run --rm -it --name sink-always-on-rtsp \
     --entrypoint python \